emilyriehl/yoneda/src/hott/05-sigma.rzk.md

       Σ (a : A) , (Σ (b : B) , C a b) ,
       s ,
       \ t' e' -> (Eq-sigma-over-prod s t') ,
-      ( refl, (refl, refl)) ,
+      ( refl , (refl , refl)) ,
       t ,
       e)

 -- The inverse with explicit arguments.
--- It's surprising this typechecks since we defined prod-transport by a dual -- path induction over both p and q, rather than by saying that when p is refl -- this is ordinary transport
+-- It's surprising this typechecks since we defined prod-transport by a dual -- path induction over both p and q , rather than by saying that when p is refl -- this is ordinary transport
 #def path-of-triples-to-triple-of-paths
   (a a' : A)